Trump-Romney meeting another wild 2016 twist

 The thought that Mitt Romney would ever join the cabinet of Donald Trump -- given their fuming hostility, mutual contempt and venomous rhetorical exchanges -- might be the most absurd notion yet of a crazy political year.

-But the possibility that Trump and the man he labeled a "choke artist" could find common cause in the new administration is nonetheless a hot topic ahead of their meeting Saturday at the president-elect's Bedminster, New Jersey, golf retreat.
+But the possibility that Trump and the man he labeled a "choke artist" could find common cause in the new administration was nonetheless a hot topic ahead of their meeting Saturday at the president-elect's Bedminster, New Jersey, golf retreat.

-The 2012 Republican nominee, who once warned in a CNN interview that a Trump presidency would mean "trickle down racism" and "trickle down bigotry" will instead sit down with Trump and discuss the job of secretary of state, an appointment that would make Hillary Clinton's decision to serve in the same post under her 2008 primary rival Barack Obama seem routine by comparison.
+The 2012 Republican nominee, who once warned in a CNN interview that a Trump presidency would mean "trickle down racism" and "trickle down bigotry" instead sat down with Trump and discussed the job of secretary of state, an appointment that would make Hillary Clinton's decision to serve in the same post under her 2008 primary rival Barack Obama seem routine by comparison.

+After the meeting, Romney offered no hint as to whether he was offered or would accept a role in Trump's administration.

+"We had a far-reaching conversation with regard to the various theaters in the world where there are interests of the United States of real significance.
+We discussed those areas and exchanged our views on those topics," Romney said in brief remarks to reporters.
+He did not take questions.

 Prominent members of Romney's orbit, while not confirming that the former Massachusetts governor is interested in running US diplomacy, are not entirely dismissing the notion that he could agree to serve.